10 Surprising Benefits of Morning Exercises (Backed By Science)

 A study published in the Vascular Health and Risk Management set out to investigate exercise timing on blood pressure.

-The researchers enrolled participants in a 30-minutes of treadmill supervised workout in groups that exercised at 7 am, 1 pm and 7 pm.
+The researchers enrolled participants in a 30-minute of treadmill-supervised workout in groups that exercised at 7 am, 1 pm, and 7 pm.

 Metabolism is the process by which our bodies convert what we eat and drink to energy.